vanus-labs/docs/content/cloud-docs/sink/google-sheets/setup.md

 1. Paste the string from the sheet URL Example: `1i9b80jHcKzkUSOUDE9RAjnGevdWKScq_6Jnpofvb4CU` from Step 1.
 2. Obtain the name of the sheet at the bottom of the spreadsheet.
    ![img_2.png](images/sheet1.png)
-3. Paste the sheet name default: `Sheet1`.
+3. Paste the default sheet name: `Sheet1`.
 4. Click **Next** to continue.

 ---